-The Compensation Committee meets outside the presence of our Chief Executive Officer and Chief Operating Officer in order to consider the appropriate compensation for our Chief Executive Officer.
-Although our Chief Executive Officer, or CEO, is a significant shareholder of the Company, (i) the Compensation Committee consists solely of independent board members, (ii) the Compensation Committee relies on compensation data provided by Mercer in setting CEO compensation, (iii) the Compensation Committee meets without the CEO in setting his compensation, and (iv) the CEO does not maintain personal or business relationships (including any interlocking relationships) with any of the Compensation Committee members (outside of their relationship within the Company) that would impair the Compensation Committee members' ability to remain independent and assess the CEO's compensation without any conflict of interest.
-Thus, the determination of the CEO compensation is made without undue influence from the CEO.
-Further, because the

-CEO acquired a significant portion of his stock ownership by purchasing shares at fair market value, the Compensation Committee determined that it was not appropriate to reduce the CEO's compensation due to his stock ownership when deciding his compensation.
+The Compensation Committee meets outside the presence of our Chief Executive Officer in order to consider the appropriate compensation for our Chief Executive Officer.
+In 2014, the Compensation Committee met outside the presence of our Chief Executive Officer and Chief Operating Officer in order to consider the appropriate compensation for our Chief Executive Officer.
+Although our Chief Executive Officer, or CEO, during 2014 was a significant stockholder of the Company, (i) the Compensation Committee consisted (and continues to consist) solely of independent directors, (ii) the Compensation Committee relies on compensation data provided by Mercer in setting CEO compensation, (iii) the Compensation Committee met without the CEO in setting his compensation, and (iv) the CEO in 2014 did not maintain personal or business relationships (including any interlocking relationships) with any of the Compensation Committee members (outside of their relationship within the Company) that would impair the Compensation Committee members' ability to remain independent and assess the CEO's compensation without any conflict of interest.
+Thus, the determination of the CEO compensation was made without undue influence from the CEO.
+Further, because the CEO acquired a significant portion of his stock ownership by purchasing shares at fair market value, the Compensation Committee determined that it was not appropriate to reduce the CEO's compensation due to his stock ownership when deciding his compensation.
 Rather, the Compensation Committee focused on the CEO's time commitments and overall contributions to the Company when setting his compensation.
-The Compensation Committee meets outside the presence of our Chief Operating Officer in order to consider the appropriate compensation for our Chief Operating Officer.
-For all other named executive officers, the Compensation Committee meets outside the presence of all executive officers except our Chief Executive Officer and Chief Operating Officer.
+In 2014, the Compensation Committee met outside the presence of our Chief Operating Officer in order to consider the appropriate compensation for our Chief Operating Officer.
+During 2014, for all other named executive officers, the Compensation Committee met outside the presence of all executive officers except our Chief Executive Officer.
 The annual performance reviews of our executive officers are considered by the Compensation Committee when making decisions regarding base salary, targets for and payments under our bonus plan and grants of equity incentive awards.
 When making recommendations regarding individual executive officers, the Compensation Committee considers the importance of the position to us, the past compensation history of the executive officer and the contributions made by the individual in the past and the contributions we expect the executive officer to make in the future towards the success of our business.